toobeeh/Mobo/README.md

 Mobo will collect a amount of the last few messages (count is first parameter, eg 20) and creates an embed in a better fitting channel (second argument).

 This has the effect that users can't spam anymore in the wrong channel, but on the other hand have the recent history in the right channel.

+Also, if there are no admins present, members who want to move the chat can use mobo:vote to vote for a chat move.
+Three votes in form of reactions will be needed.

 ![Mobo moved messages](mobo1.png)
 Moved messages in the better fitting channel